You are here

 - Documentation of exemption determinations, including the category by which research was determined to be exempt;

-- Documentation of approvals using the expedited procedure, including the applicable criteria by which the research was approved using the expedited procedure; and
+- Documentation of approvals using the expedited procedure and the rationale for requiring continuing review, if required by the IRB; and

 - Minutes of IRB meetings sufficiently detailed to show: